-As of March 31, 2023, we had cash, cash equivalents and investments of \$118.6 million.
-In October 2020, we consummated our IPO and issued 6,900,000 shares of common stock for net proceeds of \$93.4 million, after deducting underwriting discounts and commissions and offering expenses.
-In February 2023, we completed a private placement for gross proceeds of \$53.6 million.
-We believe, based on our current operating plan, that our cash, cash equivalents and investments as of March 31, 2023, along with the \$15.0 million upfront payment received by us in April 2023 under the Kaken License Agreement, will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Quarterly Report.
+As of June 30, 2023, we had cash, cash equivalents and investments of \$120.5 million.
+In October 2020, we consummated our initial public offering ("IPO") and issued 6,900,000 shares of common stock for net proceeds of \$93.4 million, after deducting underwriting discounts and commissions and offering expenses.
+In February 2023, we completed a private placement for net proceeds of \$50.9 million.
+In April 2023, we received a \$15.0 million upfront payment under the Kaken License Agreement.
+We believe, based on our current operating plan, that our cash, cash equivalents and investments as of June 30, 2023 will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Quarterly Report.

 However, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-For example, primarily as a result of the COVID-19 pandemic, enrollment in our Phase 2b clinical trials evaluating tildacerfont for the treatment of adult classic congenital adrenal hyperplasia ("CAH") has been delayed, extending the overall duration of the trials.
+For example, primarily as a result of the COVID-19 pandemic, enrollment in our Phase 2b clinical trials evaluating tildacerfont for the treatment of adult classic congenital adrenal hyperplasia ("CAH") was delayed, extending the overall duration of the trials.
 We have expanded the number of trial sites worldwide to provide more recruitment capabilities in an effort to accelerate enrollment.
 Additionally, we have amended our clinical trial protocols to enable remote visits to mitigate any potential impacts.
 As a result of the extended duration of the trials, increased number of trial sites, and this home health component, the overall costs of our Phase 2b clinical trials have increased and may continue to increase in the future.